-Some of the suggestions below may require a little pre-planning (such as buying entry tickets or reserving a table for food).
+A note about pre-planning: Some of the suggestions here may require a little pre-planning (such as buying tickets for a show or booking a table for food).

 Your 24 Hours in Edinburgh

-The morning begins with a visit to Holyrood Park and a trek up Arthur’s Seat, the main peak of which is Edinburgh’s 251m high extinct volcano.
-Our advice is to wrap up warm and plan ahead by bringing a hot drink to enjoy when you reach the top.
-The sunrise here is glorious, with stunning views across the city and out to the Firth of Forth.
+The tour begins with a trek up Arthur’s Seat, Edinburgh’s 251m high hill – slap bang in the city centre!
+Our advice is to wrap up warm and plan ahead with a packed-breakfast you can tuck into when you reach the top.
+The sunrise here is indeed glorious, with stunning views across the city and out to the Firth of Forth.

 9am: Clarinda's Tea Room

 The most important meal of the day, especially after a sprightly morning walk, has to be breakfast.
-Clarinda's Tearoom is the perfect place to refuel ready for the rest of the day.
-Choose from an energy-boosting bowl of porridge or go all-out with a full cooked breakfast.
+Clarinda’s Tearoom is the perfect place to refuel ready for the rest of the day.
+Choose from a energy-boosting bowl of porridge, scrambled eggs and smoked salmon or the full belly-busting works.

 10am: Explore the Scottish Parliament

-Welcome to the Scottish seat of power - The Scottish Parliament.
+Welcome to the seat of power in Scotland – The Scottish Parliament.

-The branch-shaped design of this building at the foot of the Royal Mile takes inspiration from Scotland’s architecture and landscape and was opened by HM Queen Elizabeth II in 2004.
+The branch-shaped design of this building at the foot of the Royal Mile takes inspiration from Scotland’s architecture and its landscape and was opened by Queen Elizabeth II in 2004.

 10.30am: The Palace of Holyroodhouse